Miss French Guiana

 Miss French Guiana (Miss Guyane) is a French beauty pageant which selects a representative for the Miss France national competition from the overseas region of French Guiana.
 The first Miss French Guiana was crowned in 1960, while the first Miss French Guiana to compete in Miss France was crowned in 1987.
 The regional competition has been held regularly since 1998.

-The current Miss French Guiana is Shaïna Robin, who was crowned Miss French Guiana 2022 on 16 July 2022.
+The current Miss French Guiana is Alicia Mertosetiko, who was crowned Miss French Guiana 2025 on 12 July 2025.
 One woman from French Guiana has been crowned Miss France: